reedacartwright/village_bounding_boxes/README.md

 order of elements in the POI list — when it sits in memory or on disk — will vary between operating systems, platforms, and even different runs of the game.
-And even if a player knows how all these things influence the order of elements in the unordered map, they still cannot predict with 100% accuracy the order of elements in the unordered map because it also depends on information that the player does not have: the numeric ID of villagers.
+And even if a player knows how all these things influence the order of elements in the unordered map, they still cannot predict in game with 100% accuracy the order of elements in the unordered map because it also depends on information that the player does not have: the numeric ID of villagers and the order they were added to the village.

 It is rather unfortunate that the algorithm that calculates the village's AABB is order dependent, when the POI list itself has no defined order.
 Therefore,